feather-design-system/feather-design-system/docs/Components/Elevation/README.md

 ## Design

 Elevation is a method of establishing visual hierarchy in a layout using the perception of depth.
-The Feather Design System utilizes Google Material Design across components to show relationships based on the shadows certain objects cast on other objects and their environment.
+Feather DS utilizes Google Material Design across components to show relationships based on the shadows certain objects cast on other objects and their environment.

 ## Examples